ch1llyVN/GruvboxGnomeRice/readme.md

 7) Drag the "gruvboxy.colours" file inside the "color-schemes" folder.
 8) Apply the Theme in Krita.
 ### Discord
+Put this in your quick css editor (Vencord)
 ```css
 @import url(https://mwittrien.github.io/BetterDiscordAddons/Themes/DiscordRecolor/DiscordRecolor.css);